io-fault/sys-factors/skeleton/documentation/usage.rst

 Usage
 =====

-This chapter describes how to use `SKELETON`.
+This chapter describes how to use the project in a linear fashion.